michaelklishin/langohr/README.md

  * Support all of the RabbitMQ features, include [extensions to AMQP 0.9.1](http://www.rabbitmq.com/extensions.html).
  * Make error handling and recovery easier

-We've learned a lot from over 6 years history of the [Ruby amqp gem](http://rubyamqp.info), [Bunny](http://rubybunny.info), and RabbitMQ Java client development and try to apply this experience to Langohr design.
+We've learned a lot from years of experience with various RabbitMQ clients and tried to apply this experience to Langohr design.

 ## Project Anti-Goals